Message System

 Let me introduce the background that led to the project.
 Chase has 63M Digitally active users.
 And we need to make the Digital Platforms easy and safe for our customers.
 However, we faced three servicing experience gaps contribute to poor CX and We focused on Relevancy

-Define the Problems
+Define the problems

 Approach to the Solutions

-We needed a well-defined message taxonomy to serve as the foundation for our message pattern framework.
-A structured taxonomy is essential to clearly categorize messages based on the type of information that we're communicating to our customers.
+A structured taxonomy is essential for clearly categorizing messages based on the type of information being communicated to customers.

 Create a realignment proposal to map out the appropriate pattern for each messaging component in our inventory.